lithnet/access-manager-docs/configuration/deploying-features/laps/setting-up-microsoft-laps-for-aad.md

 This guide assumes that you have the Windows LAPS agent deployed and configured appropriately.
 Test access to the LAPS passwords using the Azure portal first to make sure it is configured correctly.

-This guide focuses on setting up support for Microsoft LAPS passwords stored in Azure Active Directory.
+This guide focuses on setting up support for Microsoft LAPS passwords stored in Microsoft Entra.
 See our other guide for passwords stored in [Active Directory](setting-up-microsoft-laps.md).

 ## Step 1: Configure a new application in Entra ID
 If you are using Entra ID authentication for AMS, you can reuse the app registration created for authentication.
 Skip to Step 2.